patchamama/The-last-book-page/README-backend.md

 - Navigate to the [GitHub repository](https://github.com/patchamama/PP5-drf-api-The-last-book-page) or use [Code Institute's template](https://github.com/Code-Institute-Org/ci-full-template) to create your own workspace
 - Click on Gitpod and create workspace

-## Installing Django and libraries tha you will use to deploy in Heroku
+## Installing Django and libraries that you will use to deploy in Heroku

 ### Install Django